-COMPANY OVERVIEW
+COMPANY OVERVIEW (Continued)

 Microbix also applies its biological expertise and infrastructure to develop other proprietary products and technologies, most notably Kinlytic® urokinase (Kinlytic), a biologic thrombolytic drug used to treat blood clots.
 An agreement to provide funding for the return of Kinlytic to the United States market was signed in May, 2023.
 The provision of the estimated C\$ 50 million of funding needed to relaunch Kinlytic was dependent on reconfirming prior United States FDA guidance received in 2017.
-Positive new guidance was received from the FDA this fall and Microbix's agreement partner, Sequel Pharma, LLC and its financial backers have in turn confirmed their satisfaction by providing their go-ahead notice and a tied milestone payment of US\$ 2.0 million received by Microbix on 15 November, 2023.
-With that payment, Microbix has thus far received a total of US\$ 4.0 million from Sequel, and expects to receive further milestone and royalty payments following the parties' submission of a supplemental Biologics Licensing Application (sBLA) and re-approval by FDA in approximately three years' time.
+Positive new guidance was received from the FDA in fall of 2023 and Microbix's agreement partner, Sequel Pharma, LLC and its financial backers in turn confirmed their satisfaction by providing their go-ahead notice and a tied milestone payment of US\$ 2.0 million from Sequel, and expects to receive further milestone and royalty payments following the parties' submission of a supplemental Biologics Licensing Application (sBLA) and re-approval by FDA in approximately two to three years' time.

-The COVID-19 pandemic and its health, economic, and societal impacts have affected all industries, including medical diagnostics.
+The COVID-19 pandemic and its health, economic, and societal impacts affected all industries, including medical diagnostics.
 Government and public use of, funding for, and views about, infectious disease diagnostic testing changed as a result of the pandemic and such changes continue to impact Microbix's business and those of its customers.
 It remains challenging to foresee and adapt to such changes.
-For example, from early fiscal 2020 sales of antigens were reduced due to fewer patients seeking or receiving care in relation to diseases other than COVID-19.
-As of the end of calendar 2022 however, Microbix began to see evidence of antigen demand recovering toward pre-COVID levels and such demand has since become intense.
-Microbix is now needing to expand production capacity for multiple antigen products and is working to determine whether these higher levels of demand will be transient or persistent.
-Investment in expanding antigen capacity will be geared to satisfying immediate customer needs, while also improving process efficiency and gross margins.
+For example, from early fiscal 2020, sales of antigens were reduced due to fewer patients seeking or receiving care in relation to diseases other than COVID-19.
+As of the end of calendar 2022 however, Microbix began to see antigen demand recovering toward pre-COVID levels, and such demand has since become intense.
+Microbix has since been expanding production capacity for multiple antigen products and now believes these higher levels of demand will be persistent.
+Investment in expanding antigen capacity is geared to satisfying immediate customer needs, while also improving process efficiency and gross margins to better capture potential growth from newer markets such as China and stave-off competition.
 QAPs and DxTM likewise continue to be affected, with both positive and negative impacts.

-On the whole, Management believes COVID has transitioned from pandemic to endemic, leading revenue from the antigens and QAPs business (Antigens & QAPs) to resume growth for the foreseeable future.
+Management believes COVID has transitioned from pandemic to endemic, leading revenue from the antigens and QAPs business (Antigens & QAPs) to resume growth for the foreseeable future.
 Antigen sales growth may be largely driven by certain public health tests becoming more widely used in the Asia Pacific region and, more recently, increased global testing for multiple respiratory pathogens.
-QAPs sales growth are expected to be driven by several factors, namely (i) Microbix's creation of new value-added and proprietary products for test-makers and clinical laboratories, (ii) by increasing American, European and international quality-management regulation of clinical laboratories, and by increasing adoption of molecular testing (e.g., "PCR") by laboratories and at the point-of-care.
-For DxTM, production remains paused, due in large part to ongoing issues with the overall procurement processes of the Province of Ontario, which had been Microbix major client for that product.
-Currently, Microbix has no expectation that sales of DxTM for Ontario will resume and intends to retask this capacity to providing custom reagents to its test-maker customers, a transition that is ongoing.
+QAPs sales growth are expected to be driven by several factors, namely (i) Microbix's creation of new value-added and proprietary products for test-makers and clinical laboratories, (ii) by increasing American, European and international quality-management regulation of clinical laboratories (e.g., the U.S. VALID Act and EU IVDR regulations), and (iii) by increasing adoption of molecular testing (e.g., "PCR") by laboratories and at the point-of-care.
+For DxTM, production remains paused, due in large part to ongoing issues with the overall procurement processes of the Province of Ontario, which had been Microbix's major client for that product.
+Currently, Microbix has no expectation that sales of DxTM for Ontario will resume and is retasking this capacity to providing custom reagents to its test-maker customers, with such sales having recently begun.
+However, Microbix has begun sales of its DxTM formulation as a "control elution buffer" for use paired with its QAPs and ONBOARDxTM brand instrument validation and technician training kits.